 VICTORIA BOLIVIANA - A NEW SPECIES OF GIANT WATERLILY: 4th july 2022

-For the past four years I have been working with horticulturalist Carlos Magdalena and a wonderful team of scientists from Kew and Bolivia to describe and name the first new species of giant waterlily in over a century.
+For the past four years I have been working with horticulturist Carlos Magdalena and a wonderful team of scientists from Kew and Bolivia to describe and name the first new species of giant waterlily in over a century.
 It has been quite an undertaking.
 As a scientific botanical artist and illustrator, I have worked with botanical taxonomists for over 25 years, helping them to describe new plant species to science.
 My role has always been to turn their words and observations into clear, informative illustrations.
 But this was the first time I have ever taken on the description and some of the writing myself.
 We set out to confirm and publish what Carlos had suspected to be a new species of waterlily since studying pictures of it for many years.
 Well, I am proud to say - we did it!!
 How it came about is a bit of a long story, so here we go…

 Victoria boliviana (Magdalena and L.T.
 Smith) Me (left) and Carlos (right) with a cut leaf of the newly-described giant waterlily in the Princess of Wales Conservatory, Royal Botanic Gardens Kew. (c)Ines Stuart-Davidson, RBG Kew.